 For example, if you are a dentist who relies on your hands for work and you develop Parkinson’s disease, you would have a difficult time working as a dentist.
 Your group disability plan would likely provide benefits for a pre-determined time period, but reduce benefits after you have had an opportunity to find a job that allows you to work through your disability.
 A supplemental insurance plan would help by closing the gap in pay from your chosen profession to a replacement job.

-When Is the Best Time to Buy Supplemental Insurance?
+When Should I Buy Supplemental Disability Insurance?

 Fill the Gaps